Kinto/kinto-http.js/README.md

   .then(({data, next}) => {
 ```

 To retrieve the next page of results, you can check for the `next` property attached to the result object obtained.
-If a next page is available, `next` is a function, while if pagination is exhausted, `next` is `null`:
+If a next page is available, `next` is a function you can call to retrieve the next page of results, and becomes a `null` when pagination is exhausted:

 ```js
 let getNextPage;